Updated: Oct 26

 Ex: "The merchant says the other funder won't give him the letter, can you fund him anyway??"

-Payback Months - term used when requesting the bank statements from the previous year that would be coming up during the payback period of the advance being offered.
+Payback Months - a term used when requesting the bank statements from the previous year that would be coming up during the payback period of the advance being offered.

 PSF - Professional Service Fee, a fee some brokers charge merchants for their service.